 We envision a more sustainable tomorrow for our residents and for the people of the world.
-New Jersey is tackling climate change head-on and is one of only three states in the U.S. that has adopted the goal to be powered entirely by renewables.
+New Jersey is tackling climate change head-on and is one of only a handful states in the U.S. that has adopted the goal to be powered entirely by renewables.
 Our aggressive renewable portfolio standard (RPS) mandates 50% clean energy by 2030 and 100% clean energy by 2050.
-We are not afraid to be bold.

 New Jersey was an early adopter of solar power and the industry continues to project strong growth.
 Our proactive efforts rank us among the top 10 states in America for installed solar capacity and solar jobs.